Welcome

 That was when the serious work started.
 New camera, new lenses, photographing in RAW, etc. So it was a real challenge.
 It was not only Botswana that was on the photographic hit list, but also brown bears in Finland, golden eagles and goshawks in the Norwegian countryside, etc.

-As a member of Acina photo club, I acquired a lot of know-how.
+As a member of BVNF (Photography Club with a heart and respect for nature), I acquired a lot of know-how.
 It is also a good experience and it is fun to receive feedback from other people about my work.
-In the photo club, you learn from each other.

 I would like to take this opportunity to thank them for sharing their knowledge with me.
 I should point out that I try to update my website regularly by adding new photos.
 You can contact me at any time to tell me what you think.